tibramo/angular-presence/README.md

       return $presence.init(states);
     });
     ```

+    If you like, you can pass `$presence.init` the boolean value `true` as a second parameter, so the internal timer for changing states will not start immediately.
+Later, call `$presence.start()` to start it.
+Additionaly, you can check with `$presence.isActive()` whether the timer is already running or not.

 4. Add the `presence` directive as an attribute to the component(s) you would like to monitor.